spcl/faaskeeper-paper-artifact/README.md

 ### Cost Analysis

 The Jupyter notebook in `analysis/cost_analysis` conducts a cost analysis of FaaSKeeper.
-It will create the Figure 14 in paper.
+It will create Figure 12 in paper.